geekzter/azure-pipeline-agents/README.md

     failOnStandardError: true
 ```

-This uses Powershell Core to share the Azure Active Directory Service Principal credentials used for the Azure subscription connection to [authentication](https://www.terraform.io/docs/providers/azurerm/guides/service_principal_client_secret.html) the Terraform azurerm provider.
+This task provides a setting (`addSpnToEnvironment`) to share the Azure Active Directory Service Principal credentials used for the Azure subscription connection to [authenticate](https://www.terraform.io/docs/providers/azurerm/guides/service_principal_client_secret.html) the Terraform azurerm provider.

 ## Limitations
 - This does not include any additional software you need to install on the agents